-The court's "ratable payment" formula requires Argentina to pay the same percentage of the holdouts' total outstanding debt as the percentage it pays of each interval interest payment owed on its restructured debt, i.e., if 100 percent of a semiannual interest payment is made on the restructured debt, 100 percent of the holdouts' total outstanding debt must be paid as well.8 This formula, derived as an equitable remedy on pain of contempt, seems to stem principally from the court's view that Argentina had failed to honor its debt as a "good" debtor would.
-As Judge Griesa noted, "[i]t is the view of the District Court that these threats of defiance [by Argentina in refusing to pay what the court ordered it to pay] cannot go by unheeded, and that action is called for."9 The court ruled in this case, likely as it would have had any other commercial debtor been before it: Argentina was held responsible "[n]o less than any other entity," commercial debtor or market participant, and to treat them as such often yields perverse consequences for everyone but the sovereign.
+The court's "ratable payment" formula requires Argentina to pay the same percentage of the holdouts' total outstanding debt as the percentage it pays of each interval interest payment owed on its restructured debt, i.e., if 100 percent of a semi-annual interest payment is made on the restructured debt, 100 percent of the holdouts' total outstanding debt must be paid as well.[8]
+This formula, derived as an equitable remedy on pain of contempt, seems to stem principally from the court's view that Argentina had failed to honor its debt as a "good" debtor would.

+As Judge Griesa noted, "[i]t is the view of the District Court that these threats of defiance [by Argentina in refusing to pay what the court ordered it to pay] cannot go by unheeded, and that action is called for."[9]
+The court ruled in this case, likely as it would have had any other commercial debtor been before it: Argentina was held responsible "[n]o less than any other entity entering into a commercial transaction."[10]
+But sovereigns are unlike "any other entity," commercial debtor or market participant, and to treat them as such often yields perverse consequences for everyone but the sovereign.